desaiashu/maya/notes.md

 YOU are our customer, your data is NOT our product
 We are not a store, we won't make you buy things

+##### Manisha

+Have you ever been confused with 2 chat threads with separate conversations?
+I got a lil confused when I continued in the POV chat but came to the main one and lost all my questions.
+What’s the intent there?

+Can you show them in condensed form that they went down a rabbit hole there?
+So they don’t think it’s all gone now

+Is there a way you can highlight perspectives in the main chat?
+Or make POV as a more prominent CTA?

 ##### Milind / Ballu

 Ability to "watch" threads